-If you want to acquaint your children with the basics of a foreign language in a fun and non-intimidating way, consider joining Senor Gamache's friendly Spanish class.
-This enthusiastic, if somewhat less than professional presentation includes 4 DVDs of 15 lessons in a small class setting, a CD for practice, a brief teachers manual (which includes objectives and materials list for each lesson, as well as extra Spanish words and phrases used by the teacher), two workbooks (one each for two students), and enough craft materials for two students.
+If you want to acquaint your children with the basics of a foreign language in a fun and non-intimidating way, consider joining Señor Dale Gamache's friendly Spanish class.
+Begin with Level I of La Clase Divertida.
+This enthusiastic, if somewhat less than professional presentation includes 4 DVDs of 15 lessons in a small class setting, an audio CD for practice, a brief teachers manual (which includes objectives and materials list for each lesson, as well as extra Spanish words and phrases used by the teacher), two workbooks (one each for two students), and enough craft materials for two students.
 Additional student kits are available.

 The introduction to the program is on the first DVD.
 It is quite lengthy, but resist the impulse to skip over it since it contains important instructions and background on how to use the program.